Introduction

 The answer to this is subjective, and you can decide for yourself how much “free time” you will have beyond class schedules.
 Some weeks may be a lot busier than others, and it can be typical to spend long hours working on projects or course materials well into the evenings and weekends.

 Many schools automatically consider students for merit-based scholarships, but be sure to check your school’s website for other available scholarships.
 Be sure to apply early not to miss out on any financial aid.
-If you are a military veteran, you may also be eligible to have your tuition partially or fully paid by the Yellow Ribbon Program. (link to MBA Veterans article).

 Besides tuition, you must consider the price of books and other associated costs.
 The rest of the cost will be dependent on the location.
 Some cities cost more to live in, so you must consider the cost of rent, food, and transportation.

-5. Is the work done when I graduate?
+5. Is the Work Done When I Graduate?

 The only work that is finished when you graduate is the work you needed to do to gain your MBA.
 An MBA is not a magic portal to success, and you should prepare to put in hard work and long hours in your high-paying (and likely high-stakes) job after graduation.
-However, you’ll be prepared to handle the hard work because of the training you received in your MBA program.

 “Good enough” is subjective, depending on the school.
 While we don’t recommend submitting a hastily drafted application to any business school, striving for perfection can prevent you from applying at all.
 Sometimes you have to get out of your own way to achieve your goals.
-Services that specialize in MBA applications will be your best bet to ensure your application is polished and ready to be viewed by an admissions committee.

 Conclusion